bazmonk/digigurdy-baz/README.md

 After showing the Adafruit logo (represent!) and a title screen, crank detection will silently work in the background for about 5 seconds.

-* **DO NOT TURN THE CRANK DURING CRANK DETECTION!**  It's ok if you do, but you may fool the digigurdy into thinking there is no crank installed (yes, that does sound backwards, but it's the truth).
-If you do this accidentally, just unpower and power back up the digigurdy.
-It'll forgive you and forget it ever even happened.
+* **DO NOT TURN THE CRANK DURING CRANK DETECTION!**  It can fool the crank detection into paradoxically not detecting a crank.
+Since > v1.0 crank detection is much faster, so this is a lot harder to do now.
+If you manage to do it--you're fast!--just restart it again.

 From there, you will be shown the Startup Menu.
 There's options here to load one of the included presets, load a tuning you've saved before, set up a new tuning, and other options.

 **New Users**: the four preset options are for you!
 Each one is a reasonable combination, and they're good starting points while you experiment with making others.

 #### Other Options
-The "Other Options" menu is only available at startup.
-It allows you to clear your EEPROM, and choose whether you want playing notes to display as a large note letter, or a letter + staff/scale image.
-Your display preference is persistent and doesn't need to be adjusted each time.
+The "Other Options" menu at startup offers two options:
+* Clear EEPROM - this clears the memory and save slots (and all of your digigurdy's memory).
+First-time installations should do this just to be sure (other data in there can cause bugs, and sometimes the save format changes a little).
+It doesn't hurt to do this after upgrading, either...
+* Playing Screen - during actual play, you can either have a large "C7"-like display, or that side-by-side with a staff graphic showing the note as well.
+This is adjustable here.

+The "Other Options" during play has two different options:
+* Remove/Attach Crank - this goes through the crank-detection routine that happens on startup again.
+If you have a model with a detachable crank, this allows you to dock/un-dock it without having to restart it.
+* About screen - Hit the X button to go through it.
+Useful for reporting problems: it helps me if you can tell me what version you're using.
+The URL on it links back to this repository if you forget where to find this page.
+Also a quick thanks to folks that have been helping me throughout this.

 ### Play